Omega Fire Join BB7

 BGF is a minority, non-controlling equity partner with a patient outlook on investments, based on shared long-term goals with the management teams it backs.

-To find out more about the BGF please click the follwing link:
+To find out more about the BGF please click the following link: